Another year and we are still here, we have weathered the Corona Virus safely and look forward to 2021.

 us and we wait to hear from him.

-Problems which we thought might hinder supply into the EU have not happened and deliveries are going ahead with no delays or surcharges.
+Problems which we thought might hinder supply into the EU have have happened but deliveries are going ahead with some delays or surcharges.

 Deliveries to Australia and New Zealand are also clear of any problems and we hope to increase sales to this countries.
 Only problem